jmfrank63/quantum/Readme.md

-# Quantum Theorem Proofs
+# Quantum Theorem Proof

-This repository contains a collection of theorem proofs related to quantum computing, written in Lean, a theorem prover and programming language.
+This repository contains a theorem proof related to quantum computing, written in Lean 4, a theorem prover and programming language.

 ## Structure